BCT Nearly New Sale - Information for sellers

 • Your number allocator will have advised you when goods are to be dropped off, please be on time and advise her if you will not be coming.

-• Remember there is a limit of 50 items per number, contact your number allocator if you require an additional number.
-If you submit more than 50 items on one seller number, some goods may be rejected from the sale without notice and a penalty of €10 may be charged.
+• Remember there is a limit of 50 small and 5 large items per number.
+If you submit more than those on one seller number, some goods will be randomly rejected from the sale without notice and a penalty of €25 will be charged.

 How do I print and use the labels?